 - Enabling 3D graphics via the Guest Additions exposes the host to additional security risks; see chapter 4.4.1, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 73. - When teleporting a machine, the data stream through which the machine's memory contents are transferred from one host to another is not encrypted.
 A third party with access to the network through which the data is transferred could therefore intercept that data.
 An SSH tunnel could be used to secure the connection between the two hosts.
 But when considering teleporting a VM over an untrusted network the first question to answer is how both VMs can securely access the same virtual disk image(s) with a reasonable performance. - When using the VirtualBox web service to control a VirtualBox host remotely, connections to the web service (through which the API calls are transferred via SOAP XML) are not encrypted, but use plain HTTP by default.
 This is a potential security risk!
-For details about the web service, please see chapter 11, VirtualBox programming interfaces, page 207.
+For details about the web service, please see chapter 11, VirtualBox programming interfaces, page 208.

 The web services are not started by default.
-Please refer to chapter 9.20, Starting the VirtualBox web service automatically, page 189 to find out how to start this service and how to enable SSL/TLS support.
+Please refer to chapter 9.20, Starting the VirtualBox web service automatically, page 190 to find out how to start this service and how to enable SSL/TLS support.
 It has to be started as a regular user and only the VMs of that user can be controlled.
 By default, the service binds to localhost preventing any remote connection.

-• Traffic sent over a UDP Tunnel network attachment is not encrypted.
+- Traffic sent over a UDP Tunnel network attachment is not encrypted.
 You can either encrypt it on the host network level (with IPsec), or use encrypted protocols in the guest network (such as SSH).
-The security properties are similar to bridged Ethernet.
+The security properties are similar to bridged Ethernet. - Because of shortcomings in older Windows versions, using VirtualBox on Windows versions older than Vista with Service Pack 1 is not recommended.